amcsi/amysql/README.md

 A documentation on binding parameters can be found in the comments for [AMysql_Statement](AMysql/Statement.php)::execute().
 Be sure to check it out.

 Many other useful methods are available as well.
 Check out the source files and read the documentation for the methods.

+## Contribution

+If anything doesn't work the way you expect it to, please report in as an issue on github.

+If you can provide pull requests to fixes, that would be even better.
+Work from the `master` or `develop` branch, whichever is the latest.